Improve Pedestrian Safety with Sidewalk Design Standards

 Follow these recommendations for object setback:

-- Minimum object setback is 2 feet, as measured from the back of curb
+- Minimum object setback is 18 inches, as measured from the back of curb.
+This minimum may be increased per local codes.

 - Additional object setback beyond the minimum may be required near a turning radius for an intersection or driveway